 Dr. Banks earned a B.A. in Psychology from Mount Holyoke College, in South Hadley, Massachusetts, and a Ph.D. in Clinical Psychology from the University of Michigan, Ann Arbor.

 Follow Dr. Banks on Twitter at @kirabanks.

 Eric is also the founder of the strategic storytelling firm Story First, where he applies the principles and tools of storytelling to help organizations solve their most challenging business problems.
 A recent project, In St. Louis: Five Years Later, examines the work toward racial equity in St. Louis since the killing of Michael Brown Jr. in Ferguson, and was honored with a 2020 Silver Telly award in the Branded Content Campaign-Series: Non-scripted/Documentary category.
 Eric has also taught Technical Writing in the School of Engineering and Applied Science at Washington University in St. Louis; trained and advised leaders as a facilitator, presenter, and organizational consultant; and served as assistant track and field coach at Washington University.

-In addition, Eric serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston, and is the lead organizer for TEDxAmoskeagMillyard in Southern New Hampshire.
+In addition, Eric is the lead organizer for TEDxAmoskeagMillyard in Southern New Hampshire, and serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston.
+He delivered a talk on storytelling and organizational culture, titled “Once Upon a Time At The Office: How Stories Shape Culture At Work,” at TEDxCapeMay in New Jersey.

 Eric earned his Bachelor of Arts in English at Washington University.